sarajuliefrajtova/english-for-designer/06-thesis/index.md

-# Mobile App for the Regional Gallery Liberec
+# Mobile App for the Museum of Fine Arts Liberec
 ### Thesis Lightning Talk